Chuck Clark: Baltimore Ravens

+The Baltimore Ravens selected Clark in the sixth round (186th overall) of the 2017 NFL draft.
+Clark was the 17th safety drafted in 2017 and was the first of four players drafted from Virginia Tech.

 2017

-The Baltimore Ravens selected Clark in the sixth round with the 186th overall pick in the 2017 NFL Draft.
-Clark was the 17th safety drafted in 2017 and was the first of four players drafted from Virginia Tech.

-On May 5, 2017, the Baltimore Ravens signed Clark to a four-year, $2.57 million contract that included a signing bonus of $174,807.
+On May 5, 2017, the Baltimore Ravens signed Clark to a four–year, $2.57 million contract that included an initial signing bonus of $174,807.
 Throughout training camp, Clark competed for a roster spot as a backup safety and special teams player.
 Head coach John Harbaugh named Clark the third free safety on the depth chart, behind veterans Eric Weddle and Lardarius Webb, to start the regular season.

-He made his professional regular season debut in the Baltimore Ravens’ season-opening 20–0 victory at the Cincinnati Bengals, but did not register a statistic.
+On September 17, 2017, Clark made his professional regular season debut in the Ravens’ season-opening 20–0 victory at the Cincinnati Bengals, but did not register a statistic.
 The following week, Clark made his first tackle of his career during a 24–10 win against the Cleveland Browns in Week 2.
 Clark made his tackle on Jabrill Peppers during an 18-yard kick return by Peppers in the second quarter.
 Clark was inactive as a healthy scratch for the Baltimore Ravens’ 23–20 loss at the Tennessee Titans in Week 9.
 On December 31, 2017, Clark collected a season-high three solo tackles during a 31–27 loss against the Cincinnati Bengals in Week 17.
 The following day, it was announced that defensive coordinator Dean Pees had officially announced his retirement.
 He finished his rookie season with a total of 13 combined tackles (12 solo) and two pass deflections in 15 games and zero starts.

-The Baltimore Ravens did not qualify for the playoffs after finishing second in the AFC North with a 9–7 record.

 2018

-Clark entered training camp as a backup safety with Eric Weddle and Tony Jefferson established as the starters.
+He entered training camp as a backup safety with Eric Weddle and Tony Jefferson established as the starters.
 Head coach John Harbaugh named Clark the primary backup free safety, behind Eric Weddle, to begin the regular season.

 On December 2, 2018, Clark earned his first career start after Tony Jefferson sustained an ankle injury the previous week and remained inactive for two consecutive games.
 Clark finished the Ravens’ 26–16 victory at the Atlanta Falcons with four combined tackles (three solo).
 In Week 14, Clark recorded four combined tackles (three solo), deflected a pass, and made his first career interception during a 27–24 loss at the Kansas City Chiefs.
 Clark intercepted a pass by quarterback Patrick Mahomes, that was intended for wide receiver Tyreek Hill, and returned it for a five-yard gain in the second quarter.
 He finished the season with 21 combined tackles (16 solo), one pass deflection, and an interception in 16 games and two starts.

-The Baltimore Ravens finished the 2018 NFL season atop the AFC North with a 10–6 record, clinching a playoff berth.
+The Ravens finished the 2018 NFL season atop the AFC North with a 10–6 record, clinching a playoff berth.
 On January 6, 2019, Clark appeared in his first career playoff game as the Ravens lost 23–17 to the Los Angeles Chargers in the AFC Wild Card Round.